widget-/slack-black-theme/readme.md

 ```

 Notice that you can edit any of the theme colors using the custom CSS (for
 the already-custom theme.)
-Also notice that you can put any CSS URL you want,
+Also, you can put any CSS URL you want here,
-so feel free to fork this theme if you don't like it.
+so you don't necessarily need to create an entire fork to change some small styles.

 That's it!
 Restart Slack and see how well it works.